Now, I’m going to level with you here. Personally, I don’t believe breakfast is the most important meal of the day.

 Now, you’re going to want to make sure you find Diestel Farms Turkey Italian Sausage or Turkey Chorizo.
 Diestel Farms uses pastured turkey, and you can find it at Whole Foods or other health markets.

-1 pound Diestel Farms Turkey Italian Sausage or Turkey Chorizo
+- 1 pound Diestel Farms Turkey Italian Sausage, Turkey Chorizo, or Quorn Grounds

 1. Heat the oven to 350°F. Line a standard size 12-cup muffin tin with paper liners (not-essential).

 2. Crumble the sausage or chorizo and put in a non-Teflon or castiron frying pan.
 Cook over medium-high heat, stirring frequently, until browned, about 8 to 10 minutes.
 Set aside.